 Kihn moved to Berkeley, California in 1972.
 He took a job painting houses to pay the bills, while singing in the streets, and working behind the counter at a record store.

-In 1973, Kihn was signed to Beserkley Records, and helped mold the company's overall sound: mellow pop, with a 1960s s0und.
-His recorded deubut occurred on a compilation album.
+In 1973, Kihn was signed to Beserkley Records, and helped mold the company's overall sound: mellow pop, with a 1960's sound.
+His recorded debut occurred on a compilation album.

 In the Bicentennial year (1976), Kihn recorded his first album with his own band, The Greg Kihn Band, made up of: Ronnie Dunbar (guitar), Steve Wright (bass), and Larry Lynch (drums).
-The band's lineup would chang several times over the years to come…
+The band's lineup would change several times over the years to come.